Live stream will be available after this brief ad from our sponsors

 The former Titans, Rams, and Browns wideout never practiced in full after suffering a hamstring injury back on June 5, the first day of Patriots mandatory minicamp.
 For the last several days of open training camp practice, Britt warmed up in full pads and participated in individual drills before spending the rest of practice on the lower conditioning field with other injured players.

-For this reason, Britt’s release doesn’t come as much of a shock at this point.
-Rapoport characterized the news as “a fairly big surprise” because of high expectations after the Patriots picked up his option for 2018.
+For this reason, Britt's release doesn't come as much of a shock at this point.
+Rapoport characterized the news as "a fairly big surprise" because of high expectations after the Patriots picked up his option for 2018.
 Britt also made some a few big catches down the field from Tom Brady prior to suffering the hamstring injury.
-The Athletic’s Jeff Howe Kenny Britt, who had a partially torn hamstring during OTAs and was nearing full recovery, received an offer for a contract extension from the Patriots.
-After getting released today, Britt is expected to join a new team in the near future.
+The Athletic's Jeff Howe reported on Tuesday that the injury was a partial tear.

-Howe added that the Patriots had More clarity: The offer was made earlier in the summer.
+Howe added that the Patriots had offered Britt a contract extension earlier in the summer, which he apparently declined.

 That's how close Britt came to becoming the subject of preseason hype.
 The big, athletic wideout was showing he still had the physical tools to be a real weapon if he could keep building a connection with Brady - and stay on the field.
 Britt had injury trouble early in his career, and the bug has bitten him once again.